Blog Post

 PR Podcasts provide more time to connect with the audience

-Podcasts are always pre-recorded and radio interviews are typically live which allows for more thoughtful planning and brand messaging and a chance to stop and start and if necessary take control of the interview if you feel it is steering away from where you’re comfortable.
+Podcasts are always pre-recorded, radio interviews are typically live which allows for more thoughtful planning and brand messaging.
+Enabling guests to stop and start and if necessary, take control of the interview if you feel it is steering away from where you’re comfortable.

-With a podcast with PR as its main objective, it is easier to see ROI as you can prove how any listeners there are though the number of streams but for absolute proof radio interviews must be subscribed to RAJAR (the official body in charge of measuring radio audiences in the UK)
+For a podcast with PR as its main objective, it is easier to see ROI as you can prove how many listeners there are though the number of streams but for absolute proof radio interviews must be subscribed to RAJAR (the official body in charge of measuring radio audiences in the UK)

 This audience is typically harder to reach with traditional radio stations – other than Radio1 or Capital so worth bearing in mind if your campaign is looking at targeting them.